Subnetwork Constraints for Tighter Upper Bounds and Exact Solution of the Clique Partitioning Problem: Conclusions

 \section{Conclusions}

-We propose a two-stage heuristic, providing an efficient solution for the clique partitioning problem in some cases.
+We propose a two-stage method, providing an efficient solution for the clique partitioning problem in some cases.
 First, we define penalizing subnetworks and use them to calculate the upper bounds of the clique quality function.
-In many cases, our method is much faster than other methods for upper-bounds estimation, and for many networks, finds tighter upper bounds.
+In many cases, our method is much faster than other methods for upper-bounds estimation, and for many networks, it finds tighter upper bounds.
 Second, we present an algorithm that uses found upper bounds in the branch-and-bound technique to solve the problem exactly.
 Our experiments showed that the proposed algorithm drastically outperforms some previously known approaches even when using only a single class of penalizing subnetworks that we call chains.
 Moreover, the proposed heuristic, which allows finding upper bounds using chains quickly, works much faster than a well-known alternative approach leveraging a linear programming problem, while the resulting upper bounds are tight enough for many networks to find the exact solution efficiently.

 We also provide a framework for using more general penalizing subnetworks when chains are not effective enough.
-E.g., we introduce another class of subnetworks called stars that can help find much tighter upper bounds than chains and even a linear programming-based method.
-Constructing more diverse sets of penalizing subnetworks can further improve finding exact solutions to the clique partitioning problem.
-We believe that future work in this direction could provide efficient solutions for the clique partitioning and its particular case~--– a modularity maximization problem~--– for a broader range of networks, including larger ones.
+E.g., we introduce another class of subnetworks called stars that can help find upper bounds much tighter than those found by chains and even by a linear programming-based method.
+Constructing more diverse sets of penalizing subnetworks and improving the efficiency of incorporating them into the method can further improve finding exact solutions to the clique partitioning problem.
+Since some larger graph instances are still solved faster by standard packages like CPLEX, we plan to incorporate column and row generation methods and cutting plane techniques into our algorithm.
+We believe that future work in this direction could provide efficient solutions for the clique partitioning and its particular case~--- a modularity maximization problem~--- for a broader range of networks, including larger ones.